-A doctor becomes board-certified by completing training in a specialty area and passing an examination to demonstrate that he or she has the skills and experience needed to practice that medical specialty.
+Doctors become board-certified by completing training in a specialty area and passing an examination to demonstrate that they have the skills and experience needed to practice that medical specialty.
 To maintain their certification, doctors must take continuing medical education courses and pass periodic examinations.
-Board-certified family doctors, internists, and pediatricians have knowledge about many common medical problems.
-For more information, see the topic Medical Specialists.
+Board-certified family doctors, internists, and pediatricians have knowledge about many medical problems.

 Because health problems rarely develop when it's convenient, it helps to have a doctor who can see you when needed.
 Ideally, you want the best doctor you can find who is conveniently located and who belongs to your health plan.

 Other things you may want to consider include: